insane-adding-machines/unicore-mx-examples/examples/lpc/lpc43xx/diolan-lpc-4350-db1/miniblink/README.md

 # README

-This is the smallest-possible example program using libopencm3.
+This is the smallest-possible example program using unicore-mx.

 It's intended for the [Diolan LPC-4350-DB1](http://www.diolan.com/lpc4350-features.html).